ercanduman/VisualizeRestaurants/README.md

 A compressed apk file build and added to [/output/apk](https://github.com/ercanduman/VisualizeRestaurants/blob/master/output/apk/debug.zip "/output/apk") directory.
 This apk can be installed easily and used to run application.

 ####  Build
 This application uses the Gradle build system.
-To build this project use "Import Project" in Android Studio and use following command.
+To build this project use "Import Project" in Android Studio and use the following command.
 `> gradlew build`

 ###  Test